cp2k/dbcsr/src/acc/libsmm_acc/tune/README.md

 #### 3. Run the script `tune_setup.py`

-Specify which GPU you are autotuning for by passing the appropriate `parameters_GPU.json` file as an argument with `-p`.
+Specify which GPU you are auto-tuning for by passing the appropriate `parameters_GPU.json` file as an argument with `-p`.
 In addition, the script takes as arguments the block sizes you want to add to `libsmm_acc`.
 You can specify these as a list of integers or provide the parameter file of a different GPU from which to read the block sizes to autotune.

 For example, if the system you want to autotune for contains blocks of size 5 and 8, run: